sc-ventures/cloudbreak-documentation/docs/hostnames.md

 1. **Create a new VPC or use your existing VPC**:

-    You can create a new VPC from the Amazon VCP console by clicking on *Start VPC Wizard*.
+    To create a new VPC, navigate to the Amazon VCP console and click on *Start VPC Wizard*.

     * CIDR block example: *10.1.0.0/16*
     * Enable DNS resolution and DNS hostnames: *Yes* [DB-QUESTION: I only see an option called "Enable DNS hostnames".
 Is that what you mean here?]